nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part4.rst

 The library's :class:`~eventsourcing.projection.ProjectionRunner` class is provided for the purpose of running projections.
-A projection runner can be constructed with an application class, a projection class, a materialised view class, and an environment that specifies the persistence modules to be used by the application and the tracking recorder.
+A projection runner can be constructed with an application class, a projection class, a materialised view class, and an environment that specifies configuration of the event-sourced application and the materialised view.

-The projection runner will construct an instance of the given application class, and an instance of the given projection class with an instance of the given tracking recorder class.
+The projection runner will construct an instance of the given application class, and an instance of the given projection class with an instance of the given materialised view class.

-It will :ref:`subscribe to the application <Subscriptions>`, from the position indicated by the :func:`~eventsourcing.persistence.TrackingRecorder.max_tracking_id` method of the  projection's tracking recorder, and then call the :func:`~eventsourcing.projection.Projection.process_event` method of the projection for each domain event yielded by the application subscription.
+It will :ref:`subscribe to the application <Subscriptions>`, from the position indicated by the :func:`~eventsourcing.persistence.TrackingRecorder.max_tracking_id` method of the projection's materialised view, and then call the :func:`~eventsourcing.projection.Projection.process_event` method of the projection for each domain event yielded by the application subscription.

 Because the projection runner starts a subscription to the application, it will first catch up by